 The team at Galloup Guitars includes some of the finest Luthiers in the world.

-Our Repair Service dates back to 1967 when Dan Erlewine founded the The Guitar Hospital in Ann Arbor Michigan.
-Dan was not only the local repair person, he built guitars for prominent players such as Albert King, Jerry Garcia, and Otis Rush to name a few biggies.
+Our Repair Service dates back to 1967, when Dan Erlewine founded the The Guitar Hospital in Ann Arbor, Michigan.
+Dan was not only the local repair person, he built guitars for prominent players such as Albert King, Jerry Garcia, and Otis Rush to name a few.

-Dan and his brother Michael Erlewine also founded the roots blues band, “The Prime Movers” that supported many great players with one notable player being James Osterburg (aka; Iggy Pop) on drums.
+Dan and his brother, Michael Erlewine, also founded the roots-blues band, “The Prime Movers”, that featured many great players, including James Osterburg (aka Iggy Pop) on drums.

 Dan and Bryan

-Dan moved to Big Rapids and eventually met Bryan who accepted a position with Dan that lasted until 1986.
-Once Dan moved on to StewMac, Bryan became the owner and continued offering quality repairs specializing in Gibson, Martin and Fender guitars restorations.
+Dan moved to Big Rapids and eventually met Bryan, who accepted a position with Dan that lasted until 1986.
+Once Dan moved on to Stewart MacDonald, Bryan became the owner and continued offering quality repairs specializing in Gibson, Martin and Fender guitar restorations.

-Bryan changed the shops name in 1986 to Galloup Guitars and today Bryan is known as a leading expert in fretted instrument repair and restoration.
-His work has been well documented that has earned him an international reputation as a public speaker lecturing on the history and advancements of Lutherie.
+Bryan changed the shop’s name to Galloup Guitars in 1986, and today Bryan is known as a leading expert in fretted instrument repair and restoration.
+His work has been well documented, and that has earned him an international reputation as a public speaker, lecturing on the history and advancements of Lutherie.
 He’s contributed extensively to major publications and currently is one of the co-columnists for Premier Guitar Magazine’s Acoustic Soundboard.

-The Galloup repair and restoration service is currently co-managed by seasoned veteran and Galloup School Graduate Andy Kirby.
-Andy understands what players want because he himself was a touring musician.
+The Galloup repair and restoration department is currently co-managed by seasoned veteran and Galloup School Graduate, Andy Kirby.
+Andy understands what players want, in part because he himself is an active and touring musician.
 This gives him insights that other technicians overlook.
-Andy and Bryan work side by side to ensure Galloup customers get the quality service they have come to expect.
+Andy and Bryan work side-by-side to ensure that Galloup customers get the quality service they have come to expect.

 Bryan has long been considered the first-choice repairman to restore damaged vintage electric guitars.
-Whether it’s repairing a broken peg head or precision setup, Galloup Guitars meets only the highest standards.
-Bass players will be glad to hear Bryan’s been a bassist for 40 years.
+Whether it’s repairing a broken peghead or precision setup, Galloup Guitars meets only the highest standards.
+Bass players will be glad to hear that Bryan has been a bassist for 40 years.
 He truly understands this instrument’s unique issues and can make your bass play and sound right.

 In the early 80’s, Bryan and Dan developed many new tools and techniques for fretting new and used instruments.
-One such tool “The Fret Jig” adjusts to the angle the player holds the instrument.
-Now Bryan could accurately predict relief in the “playing option” making for a better feeling and playing guitar.
+One such tool, “The Fret Jig”, adjusts to the angle at which the player holds the instrument.
+Now, Bryan could accurately predict relief in the “playing option”, making for a better-feeling and playing guitar.
 This tool and others have now become industry standards for luthiers around the world and can be found in almost every repair or building facility.

-Instrument restoration are much different from your general maintenance and repair issues.
+Instrument restorations are much different from your general maintenance and repair issues.
 The techniques used typically require decades of experience to bring an instrument back to working condition.